fnaufel/fnaufel.github.io/content/en/home/30-posts-recentes.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear in.

-title = "Posts recentes"
+title = "Recent posts"
-subtitle = " "
+subtitle = "in English"

 [content]